Colorado Christian University: Global outreach

 Colorado Christian University sponsors several service-based, short-term mission trips through its CCU2theWorld organization.
 The affluence of the countries visited is wide-ranging, though emphasis is typically placed on helping the underprivileged.
 Over the past twenty years, CCU has sent over 270 short-term missionary teams to more than 60 countries around the world and throughout the United States.

 Athletics

 The CCU Cougars participate in both NCAA Division II and NCCAA (National Christian College Athletic Association).
 The Cougars compete in 15 intercollegiate sports, with over 200 athletes between the teams, and currently compete in the Rocky Mountain Athletic Conference.

 In 2016, the women's soccer team took part in the RMAC tournament.
-They went on to participate in the NCCAA (Division I) tournament in Kissimmee, FL where they won 1–0 against Oklahoma Baptist university.
+They went on to participate in the NCCAA (Division I) tournament in Kissimmee, Florida, where they won 1–0 against Oklahoma Baptist University.